Doncaster St Leger Festival betting offer: get £40 in free bets with Paddy Power this week

 The Doncaster St Leger Festival is always a highlight of the horse racing calendar.
 The four-day festival always serves up a feast of top-class Flat racing action, and this year's meeting looks no exception.

-The action on day one, which is headlined by the Park Hill Fillies' Stakes (3.35), gets under way at 1.15pm on Thursday and Paddy Power are here to help you have a enjoyable and successful Doncaster St Leger Festival.
+The action on day two, which is headlined by the Doncaster Cup (3.00), gets under way at 1.15pm on Friday and Paddy Power are here to help you have a enjoyable and successful Doncaster St Leger Festival.

 Signing up with Paddy Power is fast, secure and straightforward – and this guide will show you the simple steps to take to join Paddy Power and grab your £40 Doncaster St Leger Festival free bet to place on any of the races this week.